aws-samples/contact-form-processing-with-synchronous-express-workflows/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders:

-- functions - Code for the application's Lambda functions to check the value of, buy, or sell shares of a stock.
+- functions - Code for the application's Lambda functions.
-- statemachines - Definition for the state machine that orchestrates the stock trading workflow.
+- statemachines - Definition for the state machine that orchestrates AWS services.
 - template.yaml - A template that defines the application's AWS resources.
 - api.yaml - A template that defines the application's HTTP API resource.